 IU has the most internationally engaged student body in the state with a record of nearly 4,000 students who studied abroad in the 2015 academic year, the most recent year for which there are figures.
 IU is also the state’s flagship for international studies through its School of Global and International Studies and the efforts of many other schools.

-Over the last 10 years, IU has been successfully carrying out a massive program to renovate all its major buildings and eliminate its backlog of deferred maintenance on a scale few public universities have achieved.
+Over the last 10 years, IU has been successfully carrying out a massive program to renovate all its major buildings and eliminate its backlog of deferred maintenance on a scale few public universities have ever achieved.
 Nearly all of this is to be completed by the Bicentennial.
-In addition, private philanthropy and other sources have allowed major new buildings to be constructed to support many of IU’s new academic initiatives, while providing expanded and enhanced facilities to support some of IU’s most outstanding academic programs.
-Last year, we exceeded $2 billion in renovation and construction over the previous 10 years with over 100 major projects completed, underway, or planned.
+In addition, private philanthropy and other sources have allowed the construction of major new buildings to support many of IU’s new academic initiatives, while providing expanded and enhanced facilities to support some of IU’s most outstanding academic programs.
+Last year, we exceeded $2 billion in renovation and construction over the previous 10 years, with over 100 major projects completed, underway, or planned, as well as hundreds of smaller projects.

-The campaign total so far includes gifts to endow 147 new chairs and professorships— a remarkable 33 percent increase, and about 3,500 new undergraduate and graduate scholarships and fellowships—an equally remarkable increase of approximately 27 percent.
+The campaign total so far includes gifts to endow 147 new chairs and professorships—a remarkable 33 percent increase, and about 3,500 new undergraduate and graduate scholarships and fellowships—an equally remarkable increase of approximately 27 percent.
 And the campaign is far from finished!
-But at their core, what these numbers actually represent are the recruitment and retention of some of the best faculty in the world, and enabling students from low income backgrounds to come to IU who could not otherwise have afforded to pursue a degree.
+But at their core, what these numbers actually represent in their simplest terms, are the recruitment and retention of some of the best faculty in the world, and enabling students from low-income backgrounds to come to IU who could not otherwise have afforded to pursue a degree.

 And as I am addressing the University Faculty Council, I want to make particular mention of the faculty and staff campaign that is part of the Bicentennial Campaign.
 Here, an extraordinary $126 million has been given by nearly 14,000 faculty and staff members.
 I want to particularly acknowledge the energetic and enthusiastic work of a former co-chair of this body, Jim Sherman, for his work in encouraging faculty to make gifts to the campaign.
-I know many people in this room have given to this campaign, and I want to thank them all most sincerely for their remarkable generosity, as well as thank all of the alumni, friends, faculty, staff, students, parents, companies, foundations, and other organizations who support IU philanthropically.
-As I repeatedly say, philanthropy serves as one of the great pillars of the American system of higher education, making it the best in the world.
+I know many people in this room have given to this campaign, and I want to thank them all most sincerely for their remarkable generosity, as well as thank, more generally, all of the alumni, friends, faculty, staff, students, parents, companies, foundations, and other organizations who have supported IU philanthropically in this campaign.
+As I repeatedly say, philanthropy serves as one of the great pillars that support the American system of higher education, making it the best in the world.

 Beyond the Campus Boundaries: Online Education

-Similarly, for the more traditional IU student who wants to graduate faster or have more convenient access to courses given the schedule of their other classes or work, online education provides an exceptional solution to this issue.
+Similarly, for the more traditional IU student who wants to graduate faster or have more convenient access to courses given the schedule of their other classes or work, online education provides an exceptional solution to this problem.
 The diverse and highly qualified new student body that we have welcomed at IU this fall includes a large majority who were “born digital.”
-They have known digital technology their entire lives, and they have the strongest expectation that we will be taking full advantage of the newest technologies, tools, and expertise as part of an IU education.
+That is, they have known digital technology their entire lives, and they have the strongest expectation that we will be taking full advantage of the newest technologies, tools, and expertise as part of an IU education.

 Ever since access to computers became widely available around 50 years ago, educators have understood and been excited by the vast potential that information technology has to positively transform and enhance the whole process of teaching and learning.
 In my long career in IT, I have seen many waves of progress in this area as new ideas were born and obstacles surmounted.
 And I am very proud that in each of these waves, Indiana University has been a national and international leader.

-This fall at IU, we have seen a record 5,066 students enrolled in more than 115 online degrees and over 2,000 online courses that are offered by IU, a 4 percent increase over last year's record, and among the largest numbers in the nation.
+This fall at IU, we have seen a record 5,066 students enrolled in more than 115 online degrees and over 2,000 online courses now offered by IU, a 4 percent increase over last year's record, and among the largest numbers in the nation.

 While we develop these programs, the education our students receive online remains authentically IU.
 IU Online courses, materials and degree programs are created and taught by IU faculty, coordinated by our faculty and academic administrators across multiple campuses, and subject to the same rigorous university processes and approval procedures that our traditional academic programs go through.
 And this type of quality innovation is not new to us.
-Our acclaimed Kelley School of Business began demonstrating this essential approach in 1999 when it launched the Kelley Direct MBA, which continues today as one of the top-ranked online MBA degrees in the nation and beyond.
+Our acclaimed Kelley School of Business began demonstrating this essential approachnearly 20 years ago, in 1999, when it launched the Kelley Direct MBA, which continues today as one of the top-ranked online MBA degrees in the nation and beyond.

 We continue to recognize that the core value of any great teaching and research university will always be found in the personal experience.
 Indeed, our faculty and staff, our facilities, our traditions, and our heritage are our greatest assets, and IU Online extends them beyond our statewide network of IU campuses.
 Ultimately, we are blending these resources with opportunities afforded by new technologies to create the best possible instruction while offering students more flexibility to shorten their time-to-degree and find new educational opportunities.
 Indeed, it is fair to say that this pattern reflects the likely future of higher education, in which digital textbooks, academic resources, research tools, and classrooms blend ever more seamlessly with the in-person experience.
 In all of these areas, IU is at the forefront in providing the best technology with the best individual experience.